iaintshine/go-version/README.md

 ## Requirements

-You use tagging git capability to point importance of a release e.g. v1.0.0
+Package usage requires you to use tagging git capability to point importance of a release.
+Make sure to use semantic versioning when you create a new tag.
+A tag may include *v* prefix e.g. v1.0.0-alpha.

+When no tag is found, and you still use git, it creates a version 0.0.0-prerelease.

 ## Usage

-In a source code file e.g. main.go
+In a source code e.g. *main.go* file

 ```go
 package main